-Jason Wu is currently a senior at Montgomery High School with a passion for biological engineering.
+Jason Wu is a freshman at Yale University with a passion for biological engineering, computer science, and mathematics.
 After conducting research on hepatic fibrosis at the Environmental and Occupational Health Sciences Institute at Rutgers University, he became concerned by how inaccessible lab instruments were outside of established research labs.
 With a few months of work, he successfully prototyped and crowdfunded DoubleGene's first product on Kickstarter - Polyfuge, a DIY open-source microcentrifuge for everyone.
-In college, he hopes to democratize other research instruments and expand his team with fellow undergraduates.
+He aims to contribute to a world where research is no longer limited by the price of instruments and reagents.

 Our Kickstarter campaign was featured on the Arduino Facebook and Twitter page in August, 2017.
 Check out the post below!